 - Social media and email manipulation.
 By stealing the target’s passwords and other personal information, the agent can infiltrate that person’s social media and email accounts, posting or sending offensive or unflattering comments, photographs and other material.

 - Unauthorized leaks.
 Agents may leak damning information about an individual or company to news publications, competitors and others potentially in a position to harm the target’s internet reputation.
 In many cases, this just takes a little research using publicly available information.

 - Sustained negative content campaigns.
 Using surrogates and various cloaking techniques, agents may post negative reviews, exposées and other unflattering pieces of content on online review sites like Yelp, consumer alert sites like RipOffReport, social media outlets and standalone websites.
 Often ‘straw man’ figures are used, fake names and identities online.
 All these venues can influence search results and create highly visible web reputation problems for targets.

 Are You a Target?

 - Political leader who doesn’t align with the US government

 - Person the NSA spies on

 If you are none of the above, you may not be a target.
-But if you aren't a target then you're probably a participant in the fake news cycle to some extent.
+But if you aren't a target then you may be a participant in the fake news cycle to some extent.